-Inala Library Camp Columbia ANZAC Display
+Inala Library Camp Columbia ANZAC Displays

-For the annual ANZAC Day Commemoration, the Camp Columbia Heritage Association is presenting a display at the Inala Library.
+At regular intervals the Camp Columbia Heritage Association is presenting a display at the Inala Library.

 The artefacts highlight the presence of Australian, Dutch and American personnel and families during and after WW2 in the Camp Columbia area (Pooh Corner, Wacol Bushland and other accessible council areas in current Wacol).
 Also, artefacts come from Camp Cable, a former WW2 American camp then Australian army camp and training area, now in the suburbs of Yarrabilba and Kairabah.